 Coding in the elementary launches more than programs...it propels mindsets into a new stratosphere! - Dr. Brad Gustafson

-District 49 is a Google school district.
-Google school districts are districts that leverage the innovative use of the G Suite for Education tools and services (formerly known as Google Apps for Education) to drive positive learning outcomes in education.
-District 49 adopted the Google G Suite back in 2015 and has continued to expand it's use in the classroom by providing extensive professional development opportunities for educators and also by purchasing Chromebook computers for student instructional use.
+District 49 is a "Google" school district.
+Google school districts are those that leverage the innovative use of Google Workspace for Education tools and services (formerly known as G Suite for Education) to drive positive learning outcomes in education.
+District 49 adopted the original Google Apps for Education back in 2015 and has continued to expand it's use in the classroom by providing extensive professional development opportunities for educators and also by purchasing Chromebook computers for student instructional use.
 D49 has seen an incredible 538% increase in Chromebooks since adopting the platform in 2015..

 District 49 recognizes and appreciates the fast pace at which technology evolves in education and as such, embraces the standards created by ISTE.
 The ISTE Standards (formerly "National Educational Technology Standards" or NETS) are a framework for implementing digital strategies in education to positively impact learning, teaching and leading.
 Click on the links below to view the standards.